 Transforming the dream into a reality was complex.
 An educational collaboration between a high school and a college required two traditionally closed institutions to examine the assumptions that had allowed each to exist as if the other did not.
 Such a collaboration needed the financial, administrative and programmatic support to create a hybrid institution of learning for underserved youth.
-A dedicated, visionary, administrators and faculty came forward, pursued the dream and persisted in making it a reality.
+Dedicated, visionary, administrators and faculty came forward, pursued the dream and persisted in making it a reality.
 The dropout rate decreased, attendance and passing course pass rates increased, graduation rates exceeded 80%, and college-going rates soared to more than 85%.

 Replication money from the Ford Foundation helped seed six other schools, and within a decade there were more than 20+ Middle College high schools on college campuses throughout the country.

 In 1993, with financial support from the Pew Charitable Trusts and the DeWitt Wallace-Reader’s Digest Fund, an informal network of Middle Colleges came together as the Middle College National Consortium (MCNC), a professional development organization for secondary and post-secondary public-sector educators.
 Today, the Consortium provides technical assistance and support to both new and established Middle College High Schools as they implement educational reforms via MCNC’s Design Principles, and engage in professional activities designed to help under-performing students meet high academic standards.
-Member schools participate in a Critical Friends Review every five years, students meet annually to discuss issues that affect their lives and communities, and educators meet twice yearly for professional development and technical assistance.
+Member schools participate in Critical Friends Reviews, students meet annually to discuss issues that affect their lives and communities, and educators meet twice yearly for professional development and technical assistance.
 In 2002, the Consortium launched its Early College Initiative.
 Funded by the Bill and Melinda Gates Foundation, the Carnegie Corporation of New York, the W.K.
 Kellogg Foundation and the Ford Foundation, the Early College project redesigns existing Middle Colleges and helps open new schools committed to offering students an accelerated course of study enabling them to earn an Associates Degree or two years of transferable college credits, at no cost to students.

 Since its inception, the Consortium has: